AKROGIS/Observer/Observer/Protocol Specification V2.md

 The header of the CSV file; a list of the column names in order.

 ### `obs_field_map`
-A list of integer column indices from the csv header, starting with zero, for the columns containing the data for the observer table.
+A list of integer column indices from the CSV header, starting with zero, for the columns containing the data for the observer table.

 ### `obs_field_names`
-A list of the field names from the csv header that will create the observed feature table.
+A list of the field names from the CSV header that will create the observed feature table.

 ### `obs_field_types`
-A list of the field types for each column listed in the 'obs_field_names' property.
+A list of the field types for each column listed in the `obs_field_names` property.

 ### `obs_key_indexes`
 A list of 3 integer column indices, starting with zero, for the columns containing the time, x and y coordinates of the observer.

 ### `obs_name`
-The name of the table in the esri geodatabase that will contain the data for the observer of the features.
+The name of the table in the ESRI geo-database that will contain the data for the observer of the features.

 ## `gps_points`
 An object that describes how to build the GPS point feature class from the CSV file containing the GPS points.
-The gps_points object has the following properties.
+The `gps_points` object has the following properties.
 All are required.

  * `field_names`